daniel-mersch/udacity-devops-2/README.md

 ![make test](screenshots/20230105_Azure_CloudShell_make_test.png)

-* Successful deploy of the project in Azure Pipelines.
-[Note the official documentation should be referred to and double checked as you setup CI/CD](https://docs.microsoft.com/en-us/azure/devops/pipelines/ecosystems/python-webapp?view=azure-devops).
+### Successful deploy of the project in Azure Pipelines.

 With each push to the Github repo the CI pipeline runs and the the CD pipeline deploys our application to Azure.
 This runs automatically.

 ![Webapp Deployment](screenshots/20230110_Azure_Pipeline_WebApp_Deployment.png)

-* Running Azure App Service from Azure Pipelines automatic deployment
+### Running Azure App Service from Azure Pipelines automatic deployment

 The Webapp can be accessed via webbrowser: `https://udacity-devops-2.azurewebsites.net/`

 ![Azure Webapp](screenshots/20230105_Azure_Webapp_running.png)

-* Successful prediction from deployed flask app in Azure Cloud Shell.
+### Successful prediction from deployed flask app in Azure Cloud Shell.

 We have a little shell script called `make_predict_azure_app.sh`, which makes test call top our WebApp.